 The verb tenses make this clear.
 Glorification is treated as already accomplished.
 The future is as certain as the past.
 God's perspective encompasses the entire span from eternity past to eternity future as a single, unified, unbroken chain.

 This is why Paul can ask in verse 31: "If God is for us, who can be against us?"
 The answer is no one.
 Nothing can break the chain.
-No temptation can sever you from the chain.
-No sin can sever you from the chain.
-No external force can sever you from the chain.
+No temptation can sever you from it.
+No sin can sever you from it.
+No external force can sever you from it.
 You are linked from foreknowledge through glorification.
 The chain is golden because it is unbreakable.

 What This Means for Your Soul

-The next time you lie awake wondering whether your salvation will hold — whether some future sin, some season of doubt, some failure of faith might sever you from God — come back to this chain.
+The next time the old fear comes back — whether some future sin, some season of doubt, some failure of faith might sever you from God — come back to this chain.
 Every link is forged by God.
 Not one was forged by you.
 Foreknown: God set His love on you before you existed.
 Predestined: He marked out your destiny before time began.
 Called: He drew you irresistibly to Himself.
 Justified: He declared you righteous in His court.
 Glorified: He has already, in the certainty of His eternal purpose, brought you home.

 The chain does not have a link that says "and those whom he justified, he waited to see if they would persevere."
 There is no gap.
 There is no condition.
 There is no "unless."
 Justified to glorified, with nothing in between but the faithfulness of God.